MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 1. Select **Branch out**.

 Fabric creates the new workspace and syncs it to the new branch.
-This might take a few minutes.
-Once it's synced, you're automatically taken to the new workspace.
+You're automatically taken to the new workspace, but the sync might take a few minutes.

 ## Step 7: Edit the workspace